arikkert/ansible-role_nrpe_check_docker/README.md

 Example Playbook
 ----------------

-the var containers is optional and can be defined as host_var.
+the var *containers* is optional and can be defined as host_var.
 Note that the role is only useful if this var is defined.
 Else there will be nothing to check.
+*arikkert.nrpe_check_docker* will install *arikkert.role_nrpe* as dependency

     - hosts: docker01
       roles:
-        - role: role_nrpe
-          when: containers is defined
-        - role: role_nrpe_check_podman
+        - role: arikkert.nrpe_check_podman
           when: containers is defined

 Example of a script that uses this role : https://github.com/arikkert/ansible-docker